Search

 1 tablespoon vegetable oil

-3 stalk scallions, the white part, sliced diagonally into 1/2-inch pieces (use naga negi or Japanese long onion if it’s available in your local markets)
+3 stalks scallions, the white part, sliced diagonally into 1/2-inch pieces (use naga negi if available)

-‪1/2 pound thinly sliced beef (I used ribeye sukiyaki meat)
+1/2 pound thinly sliced beef (ribeye sukiyaki meat works well)

 1 tablespoon soy sauce